tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 ### 3. Student Do: Token Exploration (10 min)

-Students will take the given activity time to research their selected tokens.
+Students will use this time to research their selected tokens.

-Have the students open the following list of popular Ethereum blockchain tokens and select a few that interest them.
+Have students open the following list of popular Ethereum blockchain tokens and select a few that interest them.

 **Instructions:**